CommonAccord/Cmacc-Org/Doc/G/NW-NDA/README.md

 It is presented at <a href="http://www.commonaccord.org/index.php?action=list&file=G/NW-NDA/">http://www.commonaccord.org/index.php?action=list&file=G/NW-NDA/</a>

-Materials about the process and the course are at /99/,
+Materials about the process and the course are at /99/.

+To get up to speed, it is highly recommended to get the application Visual Studio Code (VS Code) and clone a copy of this NW-NDA repo into VS Code.
+VS Code greatly eases reading and navigation, as well as providing a way to edit and contribute.
+Think of it as a browser.

 We will link to some featured work here.
 These are likely to change and to move, so keep checking back here: